UANATACA/RA-REPO/ra_gui.md

     19|     "webhook_url":"https://bit4id.pythonanywhere.com/video"
     20|    }'

-The return response is the a JSON containing the info of the Request just created, in **VIDEOPENDING** status.
-One of the most important parameters from this JSON is the `pk` which represents the Request unique identifier and is used for every operation related to this Request.
+The return response is the a JSON containing info from the created request, in **VIDEOPENDING** status.
+One of the most important parameters from this JSON is the `pk` which represents the request unique identifier and is used for every operation related to this request.

 	1 | {
 	2 |   "pk": 25139,